garvpopli/I-Educate/README.md

 # I-Educate
 I-Educate is an educational website created to learn about different programming languages such as  C, R, Java, and javascript.
 This website is created by using front-end HTML, CSS, Javascript, and backend as PHP with connecting database to it.
-The tool used to create this website is vscode and to connect database localhost and Xampp server is used.
+The tools used to create this website is vscode and to connect respective database is localhost and Xampp server.